chris-wood/draft-bmw-tls-pake13/draft-bmw-tls-pake13.md

 A client offers to authenticate with PAKE by including a `pake` extension in its ClientHello.
-The content of this exension is a `PAKEClientHello` value, providing a list of identities under which the client can authenticate, and for each identity, the client's first message from the underlying PAKE protocol.
+The content of this exension is a `PAKEClientHello` value, providing a list of PAKE/identity pairs under which the client can authenticate, and for each pair, the client's first message for the underlying PAKE protocol.

+The inclusion of the `NamedPAKE` field in the `PAKEShare` allows implementations to support multiple PAKEs and negotiate which to use in the context of the handshake.
+For instance, if a client knows a password but not which PAKE the server supports it could send corresponding PAKEShares for each PAKE.

 If a client sends the `pake` extension, then it MAY also send the `key_share` and `pre_shared_key` extensions, to allow the server to